sarahzaheer999/Getting-Started-with-ml5.js/README.md

 By Chloe Kim and Sarah Zaheer

-### Adding a print statement to display the data to look at the object hierarchy in the console of ObjectDetector sketch.
+### Adding a print statement to display the data for object hierarchy in the console of ObjectDetector sketch.

 ```